 The conditions of life in Nauru and PNG also have been shrouded in secrecy, but much information has come out through the bravery of whistleblowers, media and those living through the experience.

 Serious and significant concerns have been raised about many of the aspects of offshore processing.
-Their living conditions, access to healthcare, risks of sexual and other abuse, and the criminalisation of abortion and homosexuality in both Nauru and PNG have been particular issues.
-However, the main factor is the anguish caused by the prolonged and indefinite detention, coupled usually with the real fear that people will never be able to leave or see their families again.
+These include their living conditions, access to healthcare, risks of sexual and other abuse, and the criminalisation of abortion and homosexuality in both Nauru and PNG.
+However, the main concern is the anguish caused by the prolonged and indefinite detention, coupled usually with the real fear that people will never be able to leave or see their families again.

 For some time, there was no obvious place where people could be resettled.
 Eventually, at extortionate cost, the Cambodian government offered to resettle people, but only if they came voluntarily.
 This offer came with a $40 million resettlement.
 As Cambodia is a poor country where prospects of integration are low, very few people have taken up this offer, and even fewer have remained in Cambodia.